-- \1.
-MBS entrusts housing loans "Flat 35" purchased by JHF as collateral at each issuance. - \2.
-SB is a general mortgage bond in accordance with the provision of Article 19 Paragraph 4 of the Act on the Japan Housing Finance Agency, Independent Administrative Agency.
-Creditors (SB investors) have rights (lien) to receive repayment of their receivables in relation to JHF assets prior to other creditors.
-The order of the lien is the second highest priority following the general lien defined by provisions of the Civil Code (Paragraph 5 of the Article above). - \3.
-S&P: Standard & Poor's Ratings Japan R&I: Rating and Investment Information, Inc. The rating of MBS given by S&P has an identifier (sf) that indicates structured finance. - \4.
-See the following page for the monthly passthrough payment method. - \5.
+- 1. MBS entrusts housing loans "Flat 35" purchased by JHF as collateral at each issuance. - 2.
+SB is a general mortgage bond in accordance with the provision of Article 19 Paragraph 4 of the Act on the Japan Housing Finance Agency, Independent Administrative Agency, and creditors (SB investors) have the right (lien) to receive repayment of their receivables in relation to JHF assets ahead of other creditors.
+This lien has the second highest order of priority, after a general lien, as defined by the provision of the Civil Code (Paragraph 5 of the Article above). - 3.
+S&P: S&P Global Ratings Japan Inc. - R&I: Rating and Investment Information, Inc. The rating of MBS given by S&P has an identifier (sf) that indicates structured finance. - 4.
+See the following page for the monthly pass-through payment method. - 5.
 The capital adequacy ratio under the BIS regulations is obtained by dividing the stockholders' equity by risk assets.
 Each asset has a loanable value in accordance with the degree of risk, which is referred to as "risk weight."